-2.3.8 DIGITAL INPUTS
+2.3.8 Universal Input as Digital Input

 An input that only has two signal states is considered a digital input.
 The most basic digital inputs are switches or contacts.
 The switch is either on or off, the contact is closed or open.
 Inputs of this type have many uses in a building automation system.